What is chemotherapy?

 Why is chemotherapy used?

-- Reduce a tumor's size before surgery or radiation.
+- To reduce a tumor's size before surgery or radiation (neo-adjuvant chemotherapy).

-- Destroy remaining cells after surgery or radiation.
+- To destroy remaining cells after surgery or radiation (adjuvant chemotherapy).